We're super excited to share more crafty DIY ideas with you.

 What is it with wine glasses?
 They always seems to break off near the stem when they drop.
 Which happens quite often in our house.
 Yup, we like to party.
 Not the drugs, sex and rock and roll kind of parties, mind you.
 More like big bonfires, drumming circles and kumbaja till the early hours of the morning.
 So when our wine glasses break, what do we do?
 We turn them into fairy garden cloches or make these awesome coconut planters.
 It’s way more fun than just throwing them away 😀

 They look stunning as a rustic center piece and can be made in a few hours.
 So grab those broken glasses and some coconuts and let’s get cracking shall we 😉

 First things first.
 Cutting the coconuts and getting all the yumminess out to use later.

 We prefer to buy our coconuts fresh, since it works out cheaper and I love the taste of the meat when it hasn’t been desiccated yet.
 It’s not so coconutty 😀 Did you know that the dried meat inside is called Copra?
 Me neither, LOL.
 Anyways to cut and clean the coconut you’ll need a glass (to drain the milk), hacksaw and a knife.
 Remove all the hair on the outside of the coconut.
 Don’t throw it away.
 You can use the hair to make these adorable miniature bird’s nests.
 Look for three little indents at the bottom of the coconut.
 One of the indents will feel more squishy than the others.

 Grab a sharp knife and dig that little squishy indent and the meat behind it out.

 Flip the coconut onto the glass and drain the milk.
 Once it’s empty you can use a hacksaw to cut it in half.

 Scoop the meat out with a knife and save those inside bits for later.
-You can and hop on over to my friend Jas’s delicious cooking site to get some amazing coconut recipes BTW.
+You can hop on over to my friend Jas’s delicious cooking site to get some amazing coconut recipes BTW.